vvlooking/research-impact/website/analyze-data-citation-benchmarking.md

 ## Identify Top Affiliations of Citing Documents

 Calculate the number of unique citing institutions by running the following script.
-Update the file paths for input_file.xlsx, path_to_institutions.csv, and path_to_institution-counts.xlsx (this will be a new file, “institution counts”, that will be exported into the Outputs/ folder).
+Update the file paths for `input_file.xlsx`, `path_to_institutions.csv`, and `path_to_institution-counts.xlsx` (this will be a new file, “institution counts”, that will be exported into the Outputs/ folder).

 ```r
 # Load libraries